Youth Leadership Program 2021- Due July 15, 2021

-ASI 2020 will be an Atlantic Policy Forum on infant, child and youth mental health promotion, with the theme Upstream investment in Mental Health Promotion: The Answer to the Mental Health Crisis.
+ASI 2021 will be an Atlantic Policy Forum on infant, child and youth mental health promotion, with the theme: The Great Reconnect: Building Personal, Community and Societal Resilience for our Post COVID-19 World.

 “The COVID-19 pandemic has exposed our collective vulnerability to the impact of isolation and our struggles to preserve our mental health.
 It has also highlighted the importance of considering mental health when instituting various policies that protect physical health.
 Society needs to have ongoing policies and programs that support positive relationships, social networks, education, adequate income, inclusion, and housing – from infancy to youth to older generations.
 This is why we need to continue working on upstream interventions that promote mental health and accessible services.”